Hiimus/arca_bookstore/README.md

 ![Am I responsive image](readme/images/amiresponsive.JPG)

 ### Arca Bookstore is a web store that sells mainly books, but also arts & crafts, games and puzzles.
 On this site the user can search, read about and buy products, while also having the opportunity to rate and write reviews on them.
-The user can also comment blog posts written by the admin.
+The user can also comment on blog posts written by the admin.
 To visit the deployed website, click [here](https://hiimus-arca-bookstore.herokuapp.com/).

 Disclaimer: This project is meant for educational purposes only.
 The images for arts & crafts and games are not my own, see the credits.
 Please contact me if there are any problems or issues.